xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 # pyATS pro and con's to retrieve a serial number

 This last section reflects my own experience.
-Based on your use can, it might vary.
+Based on your own use of pyATS, it might vary.
 Feel free to comment if you disagree or if you think about something else.
 {: .notice--info}

 ## Pros